 Upgraded sail winch, higher power and increased accuracy.
 Read more here.

 An upgraded stand which allows laying on the side.
 Thestand upgrade can be purchased, e.g. here.

 Otherwise, it’s the same.
 Hardcore racers might go for the upgraded winch on their v6, but it’s quite a bit more expensive.

 The Dragonforce 65 V6 /V7 is a good quality product and great value for money.
 The boat has very good sailing qualities and its relatively small size means it can be put in the car fully assembled, avoiding the hassle of dissembling and reassembling.
 The transmitter is solid and works well.

 The rig is very configurable, easy to tune and comes in a variety of size options.
 Switching rigs is super quick and easy, parts and sails are easy to find and also relatively inexpensive.

 The initial rig set up requires patience and a little time and this is definitely not a simple toy.
 The boat hull does need to be aired when off the water and the deck seals whilst simple are a bit fiddly, I use electrical tape now.

-The Dragonforce 65 is a hugely popular class of boat which means if you want to race, the chances finding a fleet probably look good and for the money I think it’s an excellent package and a lot of fun.
+The Dragonforce 65 is a hugely popular class of boat which means if you want to race, the chances of finding a fleet probably look good, and for the money, I think it’s an excellent package and a lot of fun.